 4. Hair Maintenance

 - Long haired cats are most notorious for this particular problem because their fur is all over the place around their butt.
+Be sure you're brushing them daily to minimize loose fur.
 It is very easy for poop to get matted into the fur and then your cat simply cannot get it out on her own.

 - Ensure your cat is properly trimmed around her hind quarters.
 Many groomers will do what is called a ‘maintenance trim’ in this area to keep things short and help minimize this kind of issue.